Thursday, September 5, 2019

 Just as an inside to German engineering in general, I'd just like to mentioned that I've worked for various technology companies over the years, and I currently work for a German technology company, and it's clear to me that their software development process is complete and utter shit, and I'm not even a software professional, I'm a hardware guy!
 Their IT department is shit too.
 And if you've ever had to rack equipment into German-built Euro-style electronics mounting racks, the ones with the round holes, you know that you want to personally strangle the inventor of these racks with your bare hands when you're finished working on them.
 So not only are German cars shit, but German engineering in general is shit.

 The Germans are essentially resting on the laurels they gained as great engineers during the middle of the 20th century.
-That's why you still see VW Beetles and vans around, and old Mercedes.
+That's why you still see VW Beetles, VW vans, and old Mercedes still on the road.
 However those days appear to be gone.
 The people who tell you a German car will last a million miles are the same ones that buy a new S class every three years.

 So... clearly the people who are buying German cars are doing so because they don't do their research and know nothing about cars.
 But we kind of already knew that :-)